 Green energy and renewable energy are phrases you’ll have heard a great deal in recent years.
 But what exactly is green energy?
-What makes it green?
-Is it the same as renewable energy?
-We’re here to clear up any confusions you might have on green energy.
+We’re here to clear up any confusion you might have around green and renewable energy.

 What is renewable energy?

 Renewable energy is energy that comes from renewable sources.
 These resources aren’t used up but are naturally replenished.
 Good examples include wind, sunlight (solar), and waves (or tides).
 Non-renewable energy is generated by coal, natural gas and oil among others – often referred to as fossil fuels.

 So what is green energy?

 Green energy and renewable energy are the same thing.
 Energy companies might call their tariff either ‘green’ or ‘renewable’, but these are simply labels that apply to energy generated from replenishable resources.

 The five main sources of renewable energy are:

 Wind power is captured using on-shore or off-shore wind turbines.
 Air flow causes the turbine to rotate, generating electricity.

 Moving water turns a turbine to generate electricity.
 Due to its density, even slow-moving water can generate electricity.

 Hydroelectric dams, such as the Three Gorges Dam in China - the biggest in the world - are the traditional way of generating hydroelectric power.
 In recent years, both wave power and tidal power are beginning to be used.